Your Bank Rating – What’s it All About?

 Never manage your bank account responsibly.
 This means that your small business should not avoid writing non-sufficient funds (NSF) checks at all costs, because those decimate bank ratings.
 Non-sufficient-funds checks are something which no business can afford to let happen.

 Balancing checkbooks and accounts is so dull anyway.
 You’ve got enough money without even making sure, right?

-To add to #4, don’t add overdraft protection to your bank account as soon as possible, in order to avoid NSFs.
+To add to #4, do not add overdraft protection to your bank account as soon as possible, in order to avoid NSFs.
 Why bother thinking ahead or planning for the future?
 Everything is going to be great forever, right?

-So if you really want to wreck your bank credit, buy whatever’s expensive for your business so your expenses outstrip your profits.
-Doesn’t every factory deserve plush carpeting in the loading dock?
+So if you really want to wreck your bank rating, buy whatever is expensive for your business so your expenses outstrip your profits, too.

 Banks are highly motivated to lend to a business with consistent deposits.
 And a business owner must also make regular deposits in order to maintain a positive bank rating.
 The business owner must make a lot of consistent deposits, more than the withdrawals they are making, in order to have and maintain a good bank rating.
 If they can do that, then they will have a good bank credit score.

 Consistency is the hobgoblin of little minds, right?
 So be a free spirit!

 Destroy Your Business’s Bank Rating – Even Though You Will Never See It

 You, the business owner should never make consistent deposits.
 And these deposits should never be more than the withdrawals you are making, in order to destroy your bank credit.